-Online and telephone counselling can provide flexibility and convenience.
+Online counselling can provide flexibility and convenience.
 It can be the ideal solution for many, including those with disabilities, carers, parents, those who live in rural areas, and simply people whose schedules do not always allow the time to attend traditional face to face counselling.
-Before deciding whether to go ahead it is worth considering how you usually interact online or on the phone.
-There are advantages and disadvantages to both, a similar thing could be said about face to face too.
+Before deciding whether to go ahead it is worth considering how you usually interact online.
+There are advantages and disadvantages, a similar thing could be said about face to face too.

 I offer online counselling via the Zoom platform, as it is considered to be secure and confidential; and can be done using a smartphone or tablet quite easily.
 It must be remembered that confidentiality cannot be guaranteed and also requires the client to take steps to keep sessions private from other members of the household.

-I am happy to discuss with you and review, as necessary, whether telephone or online counselling is the right thing for you; and swap to the other methods if necessary.
+I am happy to discuss with you and review, as necessary, whether online counselling is the right thing for you; and swap to the other methods if necessary.

 Whilst we rely on the use of the internet so much we need to remember technical issues can occur occasionally.
 Therefore, I cannot be held responsible for interruption to the counselling session due to unreliable internet connection.
 I will always be sympathetic and aim to resume the session where it is feasibly possible.